Facebook

 License information was derived automatically

-This horizontal bar chart displays population (people) by city using the aggregation sum in Southern Africa.
-The data is about cities.
+This horizontal bar chart displays male population (people) by capital city using the aggregation sum in South Africa.
+The data is filtered where the date is 2021.
+The data is about countries per year.

 License information was derived automatically